PhDpwnerer/PrivacyResearch2020/README.md

 For the sake of run-time efficiency, we downloaded all the comments from April 2019 and iterated through them locally.

-We then performed Louvain method of community detection to see which communities contained the **link posts**. **UNFORTUNATELY, THE MODULE FOR THE LOUVAIN METHOD OF COMMUNITY DETECTION IS BUGGY AND I GET SEGFAULTS.**
+We then performed Louvain method of community detection to see which communities contained the **link posts**. **UNFORTUNATELY, THE MODULE FOR THE LOUVAIN METHOD OF COMMUNITY DETECTION IS BUGGY AND I GET SEGFAULTS.
+ONLY HAPPENS WHEN THE GRAPH IS TOO BIG.**

 See the following files: graph1.py, graph1-building.py, graph1analysis.py